lucasdillmann/dynamic-query/README.md

     @GetMapping
     public ResponseEntity<Page<Example>> example(final DynamicQuerySpecification dynamicQuery, final Pageable page) {
+        // DynamicQuerySpecification will be parsed automatically using the "query" request parameter value.
+When such
+        // parameter doesn't exist in the request, DynamicQuerySpecification will be null.
         // This is an example only.
 Using the repository right on the controller isn't a good pattern
         // to be used in production code. final Page<Example> page = repository.findAll(dynamicQuery, page);